Who Put An End To Donna’s Life In Downpatrick?

 - The short clue route is almost 1 ½ miles / 2 ½ km.
 It starts at the Dunlop Memorial Garden and ends nearby – see map below.

-- This Whodunit booklet is packed with over 25 clues to solve as well as several pieces of extra historical info and trivia not seen en route… including a ghost story!
+- Booklet packed with over 25 clues to solve and several pieces of extra historical trivia not seen en route… including a ghost story!

-- The recommended time for this murder mystery is 1 ½ – 2 hours, excluding refreshment stops.
+- Allow 1 ½ – 2 hours to solve the case, excluding refreshment stops.

 - Accessibility – the route is generally fairly flat, with no steps.